How to Handle 3 Year Old Bedtime Tantrums: Defeating Nightime Routine Problems and Ending Battles

-While there is cognitive stuff going on, but what you really want to know, is how to deal with toddler bedtime power struggles.
+While there is cognitive stuff going on, what matters right now, at this moment is how to deal with toddler bedtime power struggles.
 “How can I get my child to get ready for bed, climb in bed without a tantrum, fall asleep, and stay in bed all night?”

-Ready for bed; in bed, and falling asleep, are not unreasonable expectations.
+Ready for bed, in bed, and falling asleep are not unreasonable expectations.
 It’s completely acceptable to require your child to sleep.
 And equally acceptable to train your child to go to sleep peacefully!

-Alright, let’s just do this in a 1, 2, 3… fashion, so I can make sure you have the best and most helpful information and instructions possible, for training your child to go to sleep without a battle.
+Alright, let’s just do this in a 1, 2, 3… fashion, so I can make sure you have the best and most helpful information and instructions possible for training your child to go to sleep without a battle.

 Set a bedtime.
 Develop a bedtime routine.
-Stick to it! (this will mean little or zero social activities late in the evening, and that’s alright.
+Stick to it. (this will mean little or zero social activities late in the evening, and that’s alright.
 Sleep is the priority right now.)
-Determine a bedtime that works for your family, the earlier the better.
+Determine a bedtime that works for your family.
+The earlier, the better.
 Create a bedtime routine that may include bath, rocking, reading, and praying.
 And should always include brushing teeth (go here for how to brush your toddler’s teeth or here for a preschooler’s teeth.)

-Do the same thing for a drink of water, prayer, hugs, and kisses, and anything else, she’s likely to want more of.
+Do the same thing for a drink of water, prayer, hugs, and kisses, and anything else she’s likely to want more of.
 Cover your bases, so you can feel confident walking away when the time comes.

 #2.
 Be clear about your bedtime standards.

-Let your child know – regardless of what you think he does or does not understand – that you expect him to lay down, close his eyes and go to sleep.
+Let your child know – regardless of what you think he does or does not understand – that you expect him to lay down, close his eyes, and go to sleep.

 If you’re already thinking, “No, Shelley, you don’t understand… we don’t even make it this far!
 Bedtime is a nightmare!”
 Fret not… I’ll address that soon.
 Just keep reading.

 Once your bedtime routine is finished, lay your child in his bed.
 Give one more kiss and tell him it’s important that he go to sleep now.
-Tell him, you won’t be answering any more questions for the day, that your brain needs to sleep too, and that you can’t wait until tomorrow to play with him some more.
+Tell him you won’t be answering any more questions for the day, that your brain needs to sleep too, and that you can’t wait until tomorrow to play with him some more.

 #4.
 Stand Guard.

 #5.
-Daytime is important too.
+Daytime sleep is important too.

 A wake-up time and a nap time that is set in stone will help your little one immensely.

 I want you to hear me right now.
 I want you to listen.
-What I am about to tell you WILL work, but only if you understand this one truth.
+What I am about to tell you will work, but only if you understand this one truth.

 I’m going to walk you through bedtime with a child who can scream to wake the dead, flail about like a wild person, and cry to break your heart.